infobip/infobip-api-java-client/README.md

 We support multiple authentication methods, e.g. you can use [API Key Header](https://www.infobip.com/docs/essentials/api-authentication#api-key-header), in this case, API_KEY_PREFIX will be "App".

-To see your base URL, log in to the [Infobip API Resource] (https://www.infobip.com/docs/api) hub with your Infobip credentials.
+To see your base URL, log in to the [Infobip API Resource][apidocs] hub with your Infobip credentials.

 ```java
     ApiClient apiClient = new ApiClient();